panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 The big JavaScript bundle is a common performance problem in Frontend development.
 Nobody likes slow, heavy applications and looking at the loading spinner.

-An impact on the bundle size has the utility libraries: collections of functions implementing common tasks (finding unique items of an array, formatting dates, etc).
+An impact on the bundle size has the utility libraries: collections of functions implementing common tasks (finding uniq items of an array, formatting dates, etc).
 Examples of utility libraries in JavaScript are Lodash, Ramda, Date-fns, Math.js.

 Let's discuss when it makes sense to use utility libraries.
 And importantly, how to integrate libraries to minimally affect the bundle size.